electronick1/stairs_doc/source/index.html.md

 Inheritance also allows you to reconnect some steps and change Flow structure.

-It's possible to add new step to the top, insert in the middle or add "save_result" flag.
+It's possible to add a new step to the top, insert in the middle or add "save_result" flag.

 <br><br>